-Likewise, jumping from the pan into the fire doesn’t involve either pans or fires.
+Likewise, jumping from the frying pan into the fire doesn’t involve either frying pans or fires.
 It means you go from one bad situation to an even worse one.
-And as far as the grass being greener on the other side of the glass, that simply means that a different situation often seems better than the one you’re currently in.
+How about the grass being greener?
+That simply means that a different situation often seems better than the one you’re currently in.

 Idioms can be found in all languages and cultures around the world.
 In English, idioms are used frequently.
 This can make learning English much more difficult because you can’t always rely on a word’s definition to tell you what a phrase means.
 To understand idioms, you have to hear them used in context.
 If you ever hear someone use an idiom you don’t understand, just ask them what they mean.
 That way, you can better understand the phrase the next time you hear it.

 Language experts have found that idioms aren’t just for fun.
 They’re an important part of how we communicate.
 Some experts suggest people may have as many idioms as they do words in their common vocabulary.

 Do you think idioms seem odd?
 After all, why would we use so many phrases with meanings different from the literal meanings of the words that make up those phrases?
 Some experts suggest that this is powerful evidence of the fact that humans aren’t meant to function on only a literal, logical basis.

 Instead, our language reflects the complex beings that we are.
 Rather than using only literal, logical words and phrases, we choose to use expressions that paint word pictures and create humorous mental images.
 In this way, our languages and communications become richer and more robust—and, some might say, even more human!